YaswanthPalivela/Easesmith/README.md

 Screenshots
 You can add screenshots from the app to showcase the UI here.

-Author
-Mavyax Tech Private Limited
-Feel free to contribute or raise issues if you encounter any bugs or would like to suggest improvements.

 Commands
 npm start: Starts the development server. npm run build: Builds the app for production.